 While visiting Poznan I stayed at the Soda Hostel and Apartments, located just outside the historic center and just steps from a trolley stop.
 My twin room with private bath was spotless and the bed was very comfortable.
 Unlike most hostels, Soda has a huge common kitchen equipped with an espresso coffee machine and a good breakfast is included in the price of the room.
 A spacious chill-out room offers a newspapers, books and PlayStation 3.
 Though they call themselves a hostel (and they do offer traditional dorms in addition to private rooms), Soda feels more like a boutique hotel.
 Check out the photos of Soda in the slide show below.

-Dining choices in Poznan are plentiful and varied, and in all cases the quality of the food was excellent ad the prices were extremely affordable, including those in the Old Market Square.
+Dining choices in Poznan are plentiful and varied, ranging from traditional Polish dishes to cuisine with a more modern twist.
+In all cases the quality of the food was excellent and the prices were extremely affordable, including those in the Old Market Square.
 My favorite, however, was Vine Bridge Restaurant, which claims to be the smallest restaurant in Poland and serves what they refer to as “new Polish cuisine.”
 With only three tables, the smallest restaurant claim is entirely believable and it’s certain you won’t find any traditional Polish Kielbasa on their menu.
 In fact, you won’t even find a menu.
 The owners prepare dishes with the freshest ingredients available on any given day.
 My vegetarian entree was a mouth-watering array of fresh vegetables, slow-cooked in a clay pot and garnished with fresh herbs, while my hosts dined on fresh Salmon, seared and served on a wooden slab.
 Check out the photos in the slide show below, including my favorite part of the meal, the desert of white chocolate foam, coffee crumble, raspberry sorbet, boiled rhubarb, strawberry mousse, chocolate straw, and edible Corn flowers.

 I was a guest of Poznan, Poland during my stay in their fair city.
 However, the receipt and acceptance of complimentary items or services will never influence the content, topics, or posts in this blog.
 I write the truth, the whole truth, and nothing but the truth.